How will we close the minority ethnic career gap?

 Back in February 2020 The People’s Pension released a report titled Measuring the ethnicity pensions gap and it found the difference between pension income in 2017/18 for those from minority ethnic communities was 24.4% lower than that of people from white backgrounds, or nearly a quarter.
 That amounted to £3,350 a year.

-As we explain in our article Ethnicity and retirement inequality, this is directly connected to workplace inequality.
+As we explain in our article Mind the gap: ethnicity and retirement inequality, this is directly connected to workplace inequality.
 People from minority ethnic backgrounds are more likely to be in part-time employment and/or in lower-salaried roles.
 This can have an effect on their eligibility for the State Pension, and for enrolment in company pension schemes.

 Over recent years, there has been growing awareness around improving the career opportunities and progression for people from minority ethnic backgrounds.
 But a considerable career gap remains and there is still plenty to do.